donovan-h-parks/RefineM/README.md

 RefineM is a set of tools for improving population genomes.
 It provides methods designed to improve the completeness of a genome along with methods for identifying and removing contamination.
 RefineM comprises only part of a full genome QC pipeline and should be used in conjunction with existing QC tools such as [CheckM](https://github.com/Ecogenomics/CheckM/wiki).
 The functionality currently planned is:

 <i>Improve completeness:</i>
-* identify contigs with homology to closely related reference genome(s)
+* identify contigs with similarity to specific reference genome(s)
 * identify contigs with compatible GC, coverage, and tetranucleotide signatures
-* indetify partial population genomes which should be merged together (requires[CheckM](https://github.com/Ecogenomics/CheckM/wiki))
+* indetify partial population genomes which should be merged together (requires [CheckM](https://github.com/Ecogenomics/CheckM/wiki))

 <i>Reducing contamination:</i>
 * taxonomically classify contigs within a genome in order to identify outliers